PencilCode/jquery-turtle/README.md

 and lineCap.

-A convex hull polygon can be set to be used by the collision detection and hit-testing functions (enclosedby, touches).
+A convex hull polygon can be set to be used by the collision detection and hit-testing functions (inside, touches).
 The turtleHull is a list of (unrotated) x-y coordinates relative to the object's transformOrigin.
 If set to 'auto' (the default) the hull is just the bounding box for the element.